 3. Improve Riding Fitness

 Long-distance motorcycle riding is an activity that’s both physically and mentally strenuous, so you’ll need to build up your stamina before you set off.
 If you’re not used to sitting in the saddle for hours on end, gradually increase the length of your rides until they match the mileage you expect while on tour.
 This way, you can fine-tune your setup for long journeys and train your muscles to handle a large number of miles in a single day.

 Riding a motorcycle day after day can be hard on the body and requires a good level of fitness.
 Getting in shape before your trip will prepare you for long hours of uninterrupted riding, steering, and concentrating on the road.
 Hitting the gym will pay big dividends once you’re on a road trip, allowing you to stay energized during grueling rides and keep your mind fresh.

 Developing endurance and cardiovascular fitness isn’t a walk in the park, but this preparation can be a fun part of the pre-tour process.
 ROKFORM offers rugged accessories that complement an active lifestyle, including products designed specifically for cycling and golf.

-ROKFORM phone cases are compatible across all our bicycle and motorcycle mounts, making it easy to take your phone with you when you switch sports.
+ROKFORM phone cases are compatible with various mounts for cars, bikes, and golf carts, including a motorcycle phone mount, making it easy to take your phone with you when you switch sports.
 For golf lovers, ROKFORM has the custom Eagle 3 phone case and G-ROK wireless speaker to ensure your performance on the green is at its best.